hildogjr/KiCost/docs/usage.rst

                             originated, or use csv for .CSV files.
       --show_dist_list      Show list of distributors that can be scraped for cost data, then exit.
-      --show_eda_list       Show list of EDA softwares that KiCost can read, then exit.
+      --show_eda_list       Show list of EDA tools whose files KiCost can read, then exit.
-      --no_collapse         Not collaps the designator references in the spreadsheet.
+      --no_collapse         Do not collapse the part references in the spreadsheet.
-      -e dist [dist ...], --exclude dist [dist ...]
+      -e DIST [DIST ...], --exclude DIST [DIST ...]
                             Excludes the given distributor(s) from the scraping process.
-      --include dist [dist ...]
+      --include DIST [DIST ...]
                             Includes only the given distributor(s) in the scraping process.
-      --no_scrape           Not scrape the distributor pages, used just to generate a pretty-printing spreadsheet.
+      --no_scrape           Create a spreadsheet without scraping part data from distributor websites.
-      -rt [num_retries], --retries [num_retries]
+      -rt [NUM_RETRIES], --retries [NUM_RETRIES]
                             Specify the number of attempts to retrieve part data from a website.
+      --throttling_delay [DELAY]
+                            Specify minimum delay (in seconds) between successive accesses to a distributor's website.
       --user                Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)